AriFordsham/GHCWiki/status/ghc-7.8.md

     - Austin confirmed the latest HEAD worked in the old 32bit environment, but not the msys2 one: the `ghc-stage2.exe` segfaults, and Austin hasn't tracked down why.
     - Obvious theory: msys2 environment is incorrectly configured somewhere
+    - On the upside, 32bit in the old environment seems quite stable, even if `make` is a bit nutty.
   - It seems `-dynamic` is busted, as well as `-dynamic-too`
   - We're punting all three of them for the RC.